Boost Creativity by Embracing Scrum Framework Constraints

 Creativity inside Agile and Scrum

 Agile frameworks, such as Scrum, put constraints on teams using them.
-Scrum teams, for example, are constrained by needing to get to done inside a sprint, so they have to find a way to fully implement features, even if very small, within each iteration.
+Scrum teams, for example, are constrained by needing to get to done inside a sprint.
+These teams have to embrace agile teamwork to fully implement features, even if very small, within each iteration.

 Agile teams are generally constrained by size, by how big they're allowed to become.
 Given a significant, challenging objective, a team of seven people will have to get creative in how they achieve it.
 A team that knows it can always just add more team members is freed of that constraint and will not be as creative in how they achieve the goal.